Al-Basasiri: Governor of Rahba

 From Rahba, al-Basasiri wrote to the Fatimid caliph al-Mustansir for permission to come to Cairo and for assistance in defending Syria and Egypt from the Seljuks.
 The Fatimid vizier al-Yazuri refused the first request, but granted the second.
-Al-Basasiri was appointed governor of Rahba, and the caliph sent him 500000 gold dinars, clothing valued at 500000 dinars, 10000 bows, 1000 swords, 500 horses and a quantity of lances and arrows.
+The caliph appointed al-Basasiri as governor of Rahba and sent him 500000 gold dinars, clothing valued at 500000 dinars, 10000 bows, 1000 swords, 500 horses, and a quantity of lances and arrows.
 Al-Mu'ayyad accompanied the supplies and brought the letter of investiture.

 In 1056–57, al-Mu'ayyad won several Syrian and Iraqi emirs over to the Fatimid cause.
 Dubays, al-Basasiri's former protector, who had submitted to Tughrul, changed allegiance and had the Fatimid caliph's name pronounced in the khuṭba.
 He renewed his alliance with al-Basasiri.
-The Baghdadi Turks, who had been a thorn in the side of al-Basasiri in previous years, found the rule of Tughrul intolerable and joined al-Basasiri in Syria.
+The Baghdadi Turks, who had been a thorn in al-Basasiri's side in previous years, found the rule of Tughrul intolerable and joined al-Basasiri in Syria.
 The army of al-Basasiri and Dubays, reinforced by the Turks and some Bedouin, marched on Sinjar, where they defeated a Seljuk force under Qutalmish and Quraysh.
 While Qutalmish escaped capture and fled to Adharbayjan, Quraysh was injured and surrendered on 9 January 1057.

-After his victory at Sinjar, al-Basasiri entered Mosul and the city declared for the Fatimid caliph.
+After his victory at Sinjar, al-Basasiri entered Mosul, and the city declared for the Fatimid caliph.
 This situation only lasted a few days.
 Tughrul soon recaptured Mosul and set about devastating the region of Sinjar, while al-Basasiri retreated to Rahba.
 Dubays and Quraysh temporarily switched sides again, but the anti-Arab sentiment in the Seljuk camp repulsed them.
-Dubays went to Jami'an and Quraysh joined al-Basasiri at Rahba.
+Dubays went to Jami'an, and Quraysh joined al-Basasiri at Rahba.

-In early 1058, Tughrul's brother Ibrahim Inal entered into an agreement with al-Basasiri and al-Mu'ayyad, whereby the latter would support him in usurping his brother's throne and he would proclaim the name of the Fatimid caliph in the khuṭba.
+In early 1058, Tughrul's brother Ibrahim Inal agreed with al-Basasiri and al-Mu'ayyad that the latter would support him in usurping his brother's throne, and he would proclaim the name of the Fatimid caliph in the khuṭba.
 He abandoned Mosul to al-Basasiri, who still had to spend four months besieging the citadel before it surrendered.
 After capturing the citadel, al-Basasiri retired to Rahba.
-Again his victory did not last.
-Tughrul soon retook Mosul and marched on Nisibis.
-Al-Basasiri retreated to Damascus.
+Again, his victory did not last.
+Tughrul soon retook Mosul and marched on Nisibis, while al-Basasiri retreated to Damascus.